SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

 ??? abstract "Suspicious Process Requiring DLL Starts Without DLL"

     Detects potential process injection and hollowing on processes that usually require a DLL to be launched, but are launched without any argument.

     - **Effort:** intermediate

+??? abstract "Suspicious Regsvr32 Execution"

+    Detects suspicious regsvr32.exe executions, either regsvr32 registering a DLL in an unusual repository (temp/, appdata/ or public/), or regsvr32 executed by an unusual parent process, or regsvr32 executing an unusual process, or regsvr32 registering a media file and not a DLL (as seen in IcedID campaigns), or regsvr32 registering a ocx file in appdata/.

+    - **Effort:** intermediate

+??? abstract "Suspicious Rundll32.exe Execution"

+    The process rundll32.exe executes a newly dropped DLL with update /i in the command line.
+This specific technic was observed at least being used by the IcedID loading mechanism dubbed Gziploader.

+    - **Effort:** intermediate